Pączki Day 2026: The Fat Tuesday Polish Donut Tradition

 In Poland, this pre-Lenten celebration falls on a Thursday, but in Midwestern cities with heavy Polish influences like Detroit, Cleveland, Green Bay, and Chicago, Pączki Day is always on Fat Tuesday.

 National Pączki Day is rapidly approaching, but many may not know what pączki are, let alone why they have their own holiday.
-National Pączki Day is March 4, in 2025, which coincides with Shrove Tuesday or Fat Tuesday (also known as “Mardi Gras“).
+National Pączki Day is February 17, 2026, which coincides with Shrove Tuesday or Fat Tuesday (also known as “Mardi Gras”).
 This is a time for indulging in these fried Polish donuts, which are stuffed with jelly or cream and sprinkled with sugar, as a way to use up sugar, lard, and eggs before Lent begins.
+If you track the moveable feasts, our guide to when Mardi Gras falls each year lines up with Pączki Day, since both ride on the same pre-Lenten calendar.

 Upcoming Dates: